 Area rugs commonly decorate flooring such as hardwood, laminate or tile.
 But did you know you can lay it over wall-to-wall carpet?
 At first you may be wondering, “why would I want to cover my beautiful carpet up with an area rug?”
-With proper selection and placement, an area rug on top of carpet can definitely work to enhance a space.
+But with proper selection and placement, an area rug on top of carpet can definitely work to enhance a space.
 Consider the following tips to help you make your decision.

 - You’re renting and don’t like the carpet in your apartment